Red Aurora Borealis rays

 1. Be curious.

 I’m a real believer in providing a few facts behind it, too.
-You can admire just about anything on the surface; like you can enjoy a flower simply because it's pretty.
+You can admire just about anything on the surface.
+Like you can enjoy a flower simply because it's pretty.
 But if you know something about the habits of that flower, and what pollinates it when it comes up, that intimate knowledge really adds to the experience.

 2. Dress accordingly.

 Depending on the season, you’re probably going to freeze your butt off for an hour or get bit by a mosquito.
 Those are the two big drawbacks with being an amateur astronomer — the cold and the bugs.
-The solution?
-Dress for the weather and bring bug spray.
-I promise it’ll be worth it.

 3. The darkest skies are not seen during the depths of winter.

 The brightest stars in the sky are in the wintertime, but contrary to popular belief, that’s not when the darkest skies of the year are.
 They’re during the summer and fall because of light pollution.
-Today’s LED technology is very bright; the lights reflect off the ground and back up into the sky.
-And when the ground is covered in snow, the difference is enormous.

 Aurora Borealias